Color Wheel Spinner Worksheets

 Are your elementary and middle school art classes bored learning color theory and the color wheel?
-These engaging, interactive color wheel spinner templates include 7 different color schemes.
-Use the worksheets in conjunction with your own color theory art projects to reinforce the learning.
+If so, these engaging, interactive color wheel spinner templates will help.
+They include seven different color schemes, and you can use the worksheets alongside your own color theory art projects to reinforce learning.

 Each color wheel spinner targets either secondary, tertiary, complementary, split-complementary, or analogous colors, as well as tints and shades.
-The secondary and tertiary spinners come labeled and unlabeled.
-Use these to scaffold your color wheel art lessons for elementary.
+In addition, the secondary and tertiary spinners come labeled and unlabeled.
+This means you can easily scaffold your color wheel art lessons for elementary students.

-Students can use paint, colored pencils, crayons, and markers to fill in.
-Simply color, cut, and fasten!
+Students can use paint, colored pencils, crayons, or markers to fill them in.
+Once the coloring is complete, they simply cut and fasten the pieces.

-Once it’s assembled, these color wheel spinners are very hands-on.
-Students will use them repeatedly to recall how to mix colors.
+After assembly, these color wheel spinners become a very hands-on tool.
+Students will use them repeatedly so that they can recall how to mix colors.

 Color Theory Art Lesson Plans

-Spiraling color wheel lessons throughout your art curriculum will build knowledge over time.
-Here’s how I’ve taught color theory in art for elementary and middle school.
+When you spiral color wheel lessons throughout your art curriculum, students build knowledge over time.
+For example, here’s how I’ve taught color theory in art for elementary and middle school:

 - KINDERGARTEN: I teach them that red, blue, and yellow are primary colors.
-They do not get a color wheel spinner.
+They do not get a spinner.

-- 1ST GRADE: They receive a secondary color wheel spinner (labeled) as well as a pre-drawn top cover.
+- 1ST GRADE: They receive a secondary wheel (labeled) as well as a pre-drawn top cover.
 We do it together.

-- 3RD GRADE: They get a tertiary color wheel spinner with a blank top.
-I guide them through making it.
-And, I have them design something related to the color spectrum.
-They also learn about 3 complementary color pairs.
+- 3rd Grade: They get a tertiary spinner with a blank top.
+I guide them through making it, and I have them design something related to the color spectrum.
+At this point, they also learn about three complementary color pairs.

-- 4TH GRADE: Each child gets a blank tertiary color wheel to complete on their own.
-4th grade also learns that complementaries can be mixed to make neutrals.
+- 4th Grade: Each child gets a blank tertiary color wheel to complete on their own.
+During this unit, they also learn that complementaries can be mixed to make neutrals.

 - 5TH GRADE: I teach them about analogous and monochromatic color schemes as well as how to mix a tone.